jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 partnerships and trained cybersecurity professionals.
-The shortage of cybersecurity professionals and the need for AI skills, as discussed in depth later in this chapter, pose significant challenges in todays rapidly changing digital landscape.
+The shortage of cybersecurity professionals and the need for AI skills, as discussed in depth later in this chapter, pose significant challenges in today’s rapidly changing digital landscape.
 Robust partnerships with educational institutions, nonprofit organizations, governments, and other businesses are central to